We want to help you choose the best braid to spool your reels with and give you some tips here on how to use it.

 The ability to put more line on a given spool size with braid – on account of its lower diameter – means it is a good choice for chasing strong pelagic fish like most species of tuna.
 It allows you to let them run for longer without getting spooled.

-Fishing in gnarly structure
+Fishing in Gnarly Structure

 Key features: